MANHEP/maf-helpdesk/noether/vscode.md

    * the Microsoft Privacy Statement (https://privacy.microsoft.com/en-US/privacystatement).
    *
-   ✔ How would you like to log in to Visual Studio Code? · Microsoft Account To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code <authcode> to authenticate.
+   ✔ How would you like to log in to Visual Studio Code? · Microsoft Account To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code AUTHCODE to authenticate.
-   ✔ What would you like to call this machine? · noether [<date>] info Creating tunnel with the name: noether
+   ✔ What would you like to call this machine? · noether [date] info Creating tunnel with the name: noether

    Open this link in your browser https://vscode.dev/tunnel/noether
    ```